hevansDev/portfolio-website/about.md

 ### Hi, I'm Hugh.

+Hi, I'm Hugh.

+I'm an AWS Cloud Engineer at [Featurespace](featurespace.com) where I help to build our cloud infrastructure, prior to this I worked as a DevOps consultant at [Daemon Solutions](dae.mn).

 I write posts on a mixture of topics, mostly how to guides but also the occasional long form post on general technical topics I find interesting - often as companion pieces to talks covering those topics.

-I currently work as a DevOps consultant at [Daemon Solutions](dae.mn), prior to this I worked as a full stack developer at IBM (after I completed my apprenticeship there) on the Spectrum Virtualize SAN storage product.
-Over the summer of 2018 I was a workshop facilitator for the Raspberry Pi Foundation as part of their NCS program.
+I began my career working as a full stack developer at IBM (after I completed my apprenticeship there) on the Spectrum Virtualize SAN storage product.
+Whilst completing my A'Levels during the summer of 2018 I was a workshop facilitator for the Raspberry Pi Foundation as part of their NCS program.

-Since December 2022 I have been organising a monthly, in person Meetup [(AI and Deep Learning for Enterprise)](https://www.meetup.com/enterprise-deep-learning-ai-uk) focused on deep learning and MLOps.
-I'm very new to community organising but it's been an exciting challenge and I'm looking forward to seeing AI and Deep Learning for Enterprise continue to grow.

-I'm helping Daemon Solutions to combat climate change by working to achieve Net Zero carbon dioxide emissions by leading the Environment working group which is currently building and implementing a plan for reducing and offsetting carbon dioxides emissions by 2030.
+Out of office hours I organise AI and Deep Learning for Enterprise (aidle.uk) , a Meetup group which hosts talks on real world applications of AI including the ethics and environmental impact of the use of AI.